Barker: Atkinson's Nets ahead of schedule

 For both teams, it wasn’t easy.
 The Sixers lost an NBA-record 28 straight games over two seasons.
 The Nets went 1-27 during a dismal stretch in 2016-17, Atkinson’s first season.

-After winning the first playoff game of his career yesterday, Atkinson was asked if during those dark days he dreamed of what it might one day be like to get this team to the postseson.
+After winning the first playoff game of his career Saturday, Atkinson was asked if during those dark days he dreamed of what it might one day be like to get this team to the postseason.

 No, it wasn’t a mirage.